Measures#

 It includes:

-• restoration of wild flora/fauna stocks;
+• restoration activities (replenishment of wild flora and fauna stocks)

 CEPA 6.2